g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

 To start, let me give us a important information.
 The customer will use the multicast range 239.0.0.0/24.
 The groups 239.0.0.1 e 239.0.0.2 must be using selective PMSIs, and the others groups inclusive PMSIs, with this, we can follow the road map.

 Do you remember the topology of Customer 2?
 We have a hub-and-spoke topology, and R1 and R2 are the HUB PEs.
-In this case, the HUB PEs will act as RP and will be the sender sites.
+In this case, the HUB PEs will act as C-RP (Customer`s RP) and will be the sender sites.
 The SPOKE PEs will be the receiver sites.
-To forward this traffic to the SPOKE PEs, we'll use MLSPs!
+To forward this traffic to the SPOKE PEs, we'll use MLSPs, or point-to-multipoint LSPs!
 During the configuration, I'll define some constraints to learn something more.

 Starting, let's configure the MVPN on the HUB routing-instance:
-* On R1 and R2 we'll use a new loopback address (10.2.0.254), acting as anycast RP.
+* On R1 and R2 we'll use a new loopback address (10.2.0.254), acting as anycast C-RP.
 * We need to configure the PIM on PE-CE interface to have communication with the customer, and define the RP address of the group range 239.0.0.0/24 used by the customer.
 * The MVPN define the MVPN, sure.
 Here we are defining that our PE will be the sender site and by default, , and we defined different RTs for the MVPN.
 * We created a P2MP template to use as LSPs of our MVPN.
 * Finally, we need to add the chassis configuration to de-encapsulate the PIM messages.
 ```
-set interfaces lo0 unit 1 family inet address 10.2.1.254/32 primary
+set interfaces lo0 unit 2 family inet address 10.2.1.253/32 primary
-set interfaces lo0 unit 1 family inet address 10.2.0.254/32
+set interfaces lo0 unit 2 family inet address 10.2.0.254/32

-set routing-instances VRF-C2-HUB protocols pim rp local address 10.2.0.254
+set routing-instances VRF-C2-SPOKE protocols pim rp local address 10.2.0.254
-set routing-instances VRF-C2-HUB protocols pim rp local group-ranges 239.0.0.0/24
+set routing-instances VRF-C2-SPOKE protocols pim rp local group-ranges 239.0.0.0/24
-set routing-instances VRF-C2-HUB protocols pim interface all
+set routing-instances VRF-C2-SPOKE protocols pim interface all

-set routing-instances VRF-C2-HUB protocols mvpn sender-site
+set routing-instances VRF-C2-SPOKE protocols mvpn sender-site
-set routing-instances VRF-C2-HUB protocols mvpn route-target import-target target target:65020:204
+set routing-instances VRF-C2-SPOKE protocols mvpn route-target import-target target target:65020:204
-set routing-instances VRF-C2-HUB protocols mvpn route-target export-target target target:65020:204
+set routing-instances VRF-C2-SPOKE protocols mvpn route-target export-target target target:65020:204

 set protocols mpls label-switched-path lsp-mcast-p2mp-template template
 set protocols mpls label-switched-path lsp-mcast-p2mp-template p2mp